andreacolledan/qura/README.md

 qura examples/qft.pqr -g gatecount
 Inferred type: forall[0, 0] n.
 List[j<n] Qubit -o[sum[m < n](m + 1), 0] List[j<n] Qubit
 ```
-meaning that for every natural number $n$, `qft` takes as input $n$ qubits and builds a circuit of width at most $n$ made up of at most $\sum_{m=0}^{n-1} m+1$ gates.
+meaning that the QFT circuit of input size $n$ has width $n$ and is made up of at most $\sum_{m=0}^{n-1} m+1$ gates, for all $n$.

-The whole code for `qft`, as well as other examples, can be found in the `examples` directory.

 ### Local resource estimation

 The aforementioned notions of circuit size are applicable to a circuit as a whole, which is why we call them *global metrics*.
 However, there are other definitions of size, such as circuit depth, that are more local in nature, as they can be attributed to the individual wires of a circuit in a meaningful, more informative way.
 We call these *local metrics*.
-For example, the depth of a wire segment is naturally defined as the longest path from that segment to any input of the circuit.
+For example, the depth of a wire segment `q` is naturally defined as the maximum number of gates occurring between any of the circuit's inputs and `q`.
 Then, the depth of a circuit is nothing more than the maximum depth of any of its outputs.

-QuRA feature experimental support for the estimation of local metrics.
-As an example, consider the same implementation of the QFT algorithm from before, further decorated with wire annotations so as to allow the analysis of the depth of the circuit:
+QuRA features experimental support for the estimation of local metrics.
+As an example, consider the same implementation of the QFT algorithm from before, where wire types are further annotated so as to allow for the analysis of the depth of the circuit:

 ```
-[...] -- auxiliary functions

 let rotate = forall i. forall m. lift forall k.
   \((ctrls, trg), ctrl)::((List[j<k] Qubit{i+m+j+1}, Qubit{i+m+k}), Qubit{i+m+k}).
     let (ctrl, trg) = (force cR @(m+1-k) @(i+m+k) @(i+m+k)) ctrl trg in